-4.5.1 Bus connection (only when interconnecting several units with a Comfort controller)
+4.5.1 Bus connection (only in conjunction with several units with an e-Comfort controller)

 When using several cooling units, the serial device interface X2 can be used to connect up to ten cooling units with the bus cable (Model No. SK 3124.100).